Rapper Critically Wounded, Second Victim Stable In Edgewater Shooting

 A rapper known as the "Bronx Justin Bieber" was in emergency surgery after he and another man were shot in Edgewater shortly after midnight Wednesday.

-Tione Jayden Merritt, 21, also known as "Lil Tjay" was airlifted to Hackensack University Medical Center in critical condition after being shot multiple times, Daily Voice has learned.
+Tione Jayden Merritt, 21, also known as "Lil Tjay" was airlifted to Hackensack University Medical Center in critical condition after being shot multiple times a short distance south of the George Washington Bridge, Daily Voice has learned.
 His injuries were considered life-threatening.

 There were two shooting scenes, one at Chipotle Mexican Grill at 14 The Promenade and the other at an Exxon station a mile north on River Road.